 Encourage them to communicate with each other through chat and video conferencing tools.

 Keep in mind it’s not enough just to delegate tasks and provide feedback via these types of software.
-Regularly jump in discussions or start one yourself from time to time.
+Regularly jump into discussions or start one yourself from time to time.

 It’s crucial that you set aside time to chat with your team members throughout the workday and make sure they have everything they need to be successful out of the office.